UBC-MDS/newyork_restaurant_grading/README.md

 (Source: SmartSense, 2018)
 >>>

-We choose the dataset, DOHMH New York City Restaurant Inspection Results sourced from NYC OpenData Portal.
+We chose the dataset, DOHMH New York City Restaurant Inspection Results sourced from NYC OpenData Portal.
 It is retrieved from the tidytuesday repository by Thomas Mock, and can be sourced [here](https://github.com/rfordatascience/tidytuesday/tree/master/data/2018/2018-12-1.).
 The original data set can be found [here](https://data.cityofnewyork.us/Health/DOHMH-New-York-City-Restaurant-Inspection-Results/43nn-pn8j/data).